lightbend/ML-metadata-tutorial/README.md

 Clouflow applications are designed to be tested locally and executed in a cluster for production.
 For this exercise, we will not install the serving example to a cluster, but run it locally, using `sbt`.

-Start the `sbt` interpreter and use the following `sbt` commands:
+Start the `sbt` interpreter and use the following `sbt` commands from the project root directory:

 ````
-sbt:ML Learning tutorial> project tensorflowAkka
+sbt:ML Learning tutorial> project tensorflowakka
 sbt:tensorflow-akka> runLocal
 ````

 This will print out the location of the log file.
 (Look for the `... --- Output --- ...` line.)
 On MacOS or Linux systems, use the following command to see the entries as they are written:

 ````
 tail -f <log_location>
 ````

 On Windows, use the command `more < <log_location>`, but it stops as soon as it has read the current last line, so you'll need to repeat the command several times as new output is written to the file.

+Terminate the example by pressing the Enter key in the `sbt` window.

 > **Pro Tips:**
 >
 > 1. In some MacOS and Linux shells, you can "command-click", "control-click", or right click on the file path in the text output to open it in a console window for easy browsing.
-> 2. Actually, in this case, you don't need to switch to the `tensorflowAkka` project before using `runLocal`, but we showed it this way to be clear which nested project we're actually using.
+> 2. Actually, you don't need to switch to `project tensorflowakka` before invoking `runLocal`.
+You could just invoke `runLocal` in the top-level `ml-metadata-tutorial` project.
+However, we switched to `tensorflowakka` first so it's clear which one we're actually using.

-Terminate the example by pressing the Enter key in the `sbt` window.

 ## Model Training with MLflow